 Lewes, BN8 5RH

-Cancellation Policy: If you need to cancel with less than 48 hours’ notice, the full fee will apply, as I’m unlikely to be able to offer the space to someone else at short notice.
+Cancellation Policy: If you need to cancel or reschedule a session, please let me know at least 48 hours in advance.
+Sessions cancelled with less notice will be charged at the full fee, as I’m unlikely to be able to offer the time to someone else at short notice.

 “Growth occurs when individuals confront problems, struggle to master them, and through that struggle develop new aspects of their skills, capacities, views about life.”